KoiNoYume7/ANNIK-A/README.md

 npm run dev
 ```

-> Make sure Star Citizen is running and logs are updating in real-time.
+> Make sure Star Citizen is running and logs are updating live.

+---

-## 🗂️ Project File Structure
+## 📂 Project File Structure (as of April 28, 2025)

 ```
 ANNIK-A